 - This report is automatically saved after it's been created.

 Why do I see N/A in my campaign column?

 If you're seeing N/A for a campaign column it means we're unable to attach a campaign for that source.
 That could mean it's a single source tracker with no campaign name attached (like a billboard) or it's an online source that we don't have more granular data available for.
-To get the most amount of data, make sure to integrate your CallRail account with any of the ad networks you're tracking such as Google Ads, Facebook, and Bing Ads so we can pull in campaign data.
-Also, make sure to activate tracking templates using the support articles below for Bing Ads and Facebook.
+To get the most amount of data, make sure to integrate your CallRail account with any of the ad networks you're tracking such as Google Ads, Facebook, and Microsoft Advertising so we can pull in campaign data.
+Also, make sure to activate tracking templates for Microsoft Advertising and Facebook.

 How is the Lead Attribution reporting different than my Call Attribution report?